Rhysdyson/website-boilerplate/README.md

-# Website Boilerplate
+# Website Boilerplate (Sass & Gulp 4)

+@thecodercoder

-This is my custom boilerplate for web development.
-It includes a gulp file for code and image compression and migration into a public/launch directory.
+This is my personal boilerplate for web dev.
+Gulp compiles and compresses Sass and JS (inspired by @thecodercoder), compresses image and places these in the [public](./_public) directory, ready for pushing.

 # Tools
-- SASS
+- Sass/Scss
-- Gulp
+- Gulp 4

 # Gulp Commands